 •Mapping the structure and content of the source to the target file.
 See Tutorial 4.

 For easier access and management, you can organize your data mapping designs into mapping projects.
-This feature is available for MapForce Professional and Enterprise editions.
-In addition to generating code for individual mappings within the project, you can generate program code from entire projects.
+In addition to generating code for individual mappings within the project, you can generate program code for entire projects.
+For details, see Projects.

 In MapForce, you can completely customize not only the look and feel of the development environment, but also various settings related to each technology and mapping component type.
 For example: